 Another issue is that most washing up detergents have an aroma of some sort.
 It is highly possible that this aroma could transmit into your beer unless you rinse the bottles thoroughly.

 Which brings me to the main reason you don’t want to use washing-up detergent, you’ll always have to rinse each bottle at least once or twice, and this is a time-consuming activity.
-So it’s best to cut out any unnecessarily rinsing by choosing a better cleaning product.
+So it’s best to cut out any unnecessary rinsing by choosing a better cleaning product.

 The best cleaning products to use